 Many students search for the key towards passing the permit test, but one of the biggest secrets to success is simply getting a good night’s sleep the night before.
 Multiple studies have found that sleep deprivation has an adversely negative effect on memory and other vital cognitive abilities.

 Without proper sleep, you’ll fail to retain much of the information you’ve spent hours studying for weeks.
 Make sure you get to bed early and at least 7.5 hours of sleep before your exam to ensure your body is sufficiently rested before taking the test.

 If you’re able to fall asleep a bit earlier than usual, chances are you’ll probably wake a bit early as well.
 Getting a healthy morning meal will help stimulate your mind muscles hours before going into your exam.

 Research shows that skipping breakfast lowers cognitive function and work efficiency, which could lead to a failing grade on your written permit test.
 Use some of your morning free time to get a healthy breakfast in your system prior to taking the exam.

 Tip #6 – Arrive Early at the DMV with Your Paperwork

 To avoid complications on the day of your test, plan to arrive at the DMV up to 30 minutes prior to your scheduled appointment.
 This way, you can calmly walk into the DMV and submit your documentation.
 If you happen to be missing any paperwork, arriving early may afford you the opportunity to retrieve them before the exam.
 Ultimately, you will be much more at ease if you have time to spare at the DMV.

 Tip #7 – Review Your Knowledge Before the Exam

-Luckily, Zutobi is available on all devices and provides a streamlined experience towards accessing and reviewing study material.
-With courses for all fifty states, all driving test students will benefit from the free Zutobi app.
+Zutobi is perfect for this – our study guides are available on all devices and provides a streamlined experience towards accessing and reviewing the material.

 During the Test